matter-in-motion/mm/docs/getting-started.md

 Why just created our App class inherited from the Matter In Motion App class

 2. Matter in motion is a modular framework.
-And it is transport agnostic.
+It is transport agnostic.
 So for a next step, we have to choose what transport and data serializer we are going to use.
 To keep things simple we stick to HTTP and JSON:

 `npm i mm-http mm-serializer-json`